rodolfodpk/go-crablet/README.md

 ## Requirements

 - Go 1.24 or later
-- PostgreSQL 15 or later
+- Docker and Docker Compose (required for both running PostgreSQL and running integration tests with testcontainers)

 ## Running Tests